Bank switching: Nationwide & Lloyds the big winners as customers ditch Barclays

 The banks we are all switching to

-Nationwide was the biggest winner, with a net gain of 22,622 bank customers.
+Nationwide was the biggest winner for the second quarter running, with an impressive net gain of 51,254 customers.

 In the past, factors like customer service or distance to the nearest branch might have been the main factors influencing switchers, but these days it's all about these joining incentives.